 Applicants who are accepted into our program will be required to attend a two week team training at our training facility in Charlottesville, Virginia.
-Team Training is scheduled from approximately 10 am - 5 pm, Monday – Friday, for two consecutive weeks.
+Transfer Camp is scheduled from approximately 10 am – 5 pm, Monday – Friday, for two consecutive weeks.
 SDV does not provide transportation, lodging, meals, or otherwise offer financial stipends to attendees during these training sessions.

 Applicants will be considered without regard to race, sex, religion, creed, sexual orientation, ethnic origin, age, or ability.